Medical Club of Philadelphia

 During 1985 the idea of electing a woman member to the Board of Directors was proposed.
-After considerable discussion no action was taken.
+After considerable discussion, no action was taken.

 From time to time, they talked about recruiting new members.
 On one occasion, a motion was adopted that members of the Membership Committee each secure twenty-five new members.
 During the same meeting, a thousand dollars was appropriated to the Membership Committee for development of a membership recruitment program.
 It was not utilized, and needless to say, the members of the Committee did not achieve their quota of new members.
-Once again authorization was given to invite prospective members to Club programs.
+Once again authorization was given to inviting prospective members to Club programs.
 This time spouses were also invited.

 Mercer D. Tate, Esq. was elected as counsel for the Club during 1985.
 He was the third man named to this post over a period of sixty years.
 He remained in this position, until his untimely death in 1991.
-With his leadership the Bylaws were completely rewritten.
+With his leadership, the Bylaws were completely rewritten.
 At last, the idea of a clubhouse was struck from the list of objectives of the organization.

 The Permanent Fund continued to rise in value over the years to surpass $300,000 in value.
 Income from it has been used regularly to subsidize the cost of activities sponsored by the Club.